 Zack Shinar, MD

 Zack works full time at Sharp Memorial Hospital in San Diego, California as a board certified emergency physician.
-He co-directs the ED ECLS program with Joe and is vice chair of the Emergency Department.
+He co-directs the ED ECLS program with Joe and is the chair of the Emergency Department.
 He is involved with medical education with high school students (Emerge), medical students and residents (UCSD and USC).
 He graduated as chief resident from Los Angeles County/USC Emergency Medicine Program.
 He studied bioengineering at the University of Pennsylvania as an undergraduate.
-You can contact Zack individually at firstname.lastname@example.org.
-Social: @zackshinar
+Email: email@example.com Social: @zackshinar